zhengshuai1001/JiKouCompany/README.md

 No one has the power to shatter your dreams unless you give it to them.

 Do not overestimate the competition and underestimate yourself.
 You are better than you think.

+If you don't like where you are, change it.
+You're not a tree.